Skip to main content

 3. Differentiate teaching resources

-• Translate your lesson into any of the 60+ supported languages.
+• Translate — convert the lesson into any of the 60+ supported languages.

 All your lesson plans are saved in your Monsha account so you can access, reuse, or revise them anytime.